-But merchants can contest these disputes through a process known as representment.
+But merchants can contest these disputes through a process known as a chargeback representment.

 This process allows merchants to provide convincing evidence good enough to secure a dispute reversal and ultimately recover revenue that would have been forfeited due to a chargeback claim.

-More and more high-risk business categories are warming up to the hazards of friendly fraud and taking calculated steps to address the problem by working with high-risk payment processors capable of keeping their chargeback ratios down to the barest minimum.
+More and more high-risk business categories are warming up to the hazards of friendly fraud and taking calculated steps to address the problem by working with the best high-risk payment processors capable of helping prevent chargebacks or by keeping their chargeback ratios down to the barest minimum.

-Since high risk businesses are more prone to chargebacks than low risk businesses, their transaction patterns as well as business activities require close scrutiny.
+Since high-risk businesses are more prone to chargebacks than low-risk businesses, their transaction patterns as well as business activities require scrutiny.

-The best high risk payment processors do this in order to come up with the right strategy or blueprint for your high-risk business category.
+The best high-risk payment processors do this to come up with the right strategy or blueprint for your high-risk business category.